Programming-M30299/week-8-code/README.md

 # Code from Week 8

-A repository containing the examples from the worksheet.
+A repository containing the examples from the worksheet and the lectures.

 ## Contents